SFDO-Tooling/CumulusCI/docs/data.md

 Knowledge
 article](https://help.salesforce.com/articleView?id=000213290&type=1).

-After this task runs, you\'ll be able to run the `delete_data` task with the `hardDelete` option, and you\'ll be able to map audit fields like `CreatedDate`.
+After this task runs, you'll be able to run the `delete_data` task with the `hardDelete` option, and you'll be able to map audit fields like `CreatedDate`.

 ### `extract_dataset`